OpenMoonRay/openmoonray-docs/docs/scene-classes/volumes/BaseVolume.md

           | voxel size = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Toggle method to specify grid resolution of baked density grid.<br>&emsp;&emsp;default: for shaders that are bound to vdb volumes, use vdb resolution.
+        <p class="scene-class-attr-comment">Toggle method to specify grid resolution of baked density grid.<br>&emsp;&emsp;default: for shaders that are bound to vdb volumes, use vdb resolution.
 For shaders that are bounds to mesh geometriesuse 100 divisions<br>&emsp;&emsp;divisions: specify number of divisions.<br>&emsp;&emsp;voxel size: specify voxel size.</p>

     </p>